 The adoption of IFRS 15 has no material financial impact other than the disclosures made in the financial statements.
+The directors don't believe that there will be any revenue recognition or related cost accounting changes.

 Standards, interpretations and amendments to published standards that are not yet effective